jidongbsu/cs333/pki/README.md

 </VirtualHost>
 ```

-Step 1.3: run the following commands to configure and enable SSL.
+1.3. run the following commands to configure and enable SSL.

 ```console
 $ sudo a2enmod ssl	// this command enables ssl, a2enmod means "apache2 enable module", the opposite is a2dismod, which means "apache2 disable module".